zenitogr/Computer-Agent/src/agent/web/prompt/combined.md

 <Option>
   <Thought>Explanation of why you are confident that the final answer is ready to be presented after analyzing both the A11y Tree and Screenshot.</Thought>
+  <Plan>This is a structured explanation of the steps you took to solve the task, based on the thoughts, actions, and observations.
+Focus on recording the correct sequence of clicks, typing, and tool usage in a way that can be adapted for future tasks with similar requirements.
+Avoid overly specific or vague details; the aim is to make the steps reusable for related tasks.</Plan>
   <Final-Answer>Provide the final answer to the user in markdown format.</Final-Answer>
   <Route>Final</Route>
 </Option>